Wendy Williams Weighs In On Melania Trump’s Red Tree Decor In White House: ‘They Seem Devilish’

 — Melania Trump (@FLOTUS) November 26, 2018

-While Melania’s spokesperson Stephanie Grisham lashed out at the video, calling it “disgusting” and saying that things like this “only further the divisiveness and bias in our country,” Williams had a different view on it, blaming the Trumps for starting the whole thing by “lowering the bar.”
+While Melania Trump’s spokesperson, Stephanie Grisham, lashed out at the video, calling it “disgusting” and saying that things like this “only further the divisiveness and bias in our country,” Williams had a different view on it, blaming the Trumps for starting the whole thing by “lowering the bar.”

 “I think this administration has lowered the bar for everything.
 Everyone has jumped into the game, so yeah T.I. you’re in it too.
 And Melania, sit down … Trumps, you’ve done this to yourself.
 T.I., I found nothing wrong with it.”

-Recently, Melania sat down for a town hall session with students about Liberty University.
-The Inquisitr shared that the topic of interest was cyber bullying and Melania Trump’s “Be Best” initiative helps to fight against cyber bullying.
-During the gathering, Melania made it clear that you should fight back when it comes to cyber bullying.
+Recently, Melania Trump sat down for a town hall session with students attending Liberty University.
+The Inquisitr shared that the topic of interest was cyber-bullying, and Melania Trump’s “Be Best” initiative is focused on the fight against cyber-bullying.
+During the gathering, Melania made it clear that you should fight back when it comes to cyber-bullying.

-It remains to be seen if Melania will fight back on the red tree backlash.
+It remains to be seen if Melania Trump will fight back on the red tree backlash.